 In Virginia a first and a second DUI are misdemeanor offenses, however, a third DUI will be prosecuted as a felony if the prior DUI offense was committed within 10 years the current offense.
-The penalties for a DUI conviction result in jail time, license suspensions, ignition interlock requirements, and completion of VASAP courses.
+The penalties for a DUI conviction may result in jail time, a license suspension, ignition interlock requirement, and completion of a VASAP course.

 Virginia Code Section 18.2-266 (ii) reads "it shall be unlawful for any person to drive or operate any motor vehicle, engine... while such person is under the influence alcohol."